Central High School (Davenport, Iowa): Davenport High to Davenport Central

-For more than 40 years, the new Davenport High School building served as the city's lone high school, and until the late 1950s, the school also served the secondary education needs of much of Scott County as well.
+For more than 40 years, the new Davenport High School building served as the city's lone high school.
+Until the late 1950s, the school also served the secondary education needs of much of Scott County as well.
 Bettendorf did not have its own high school until 1951, meaning many Bettendorf students wanting to further their education chose Davenport High.
 The same was true for many northern Scott County students prior to 1958, the year North Scott High School opened in Eldridge.

 As for Davenport, by the late 1950s, the city had grown to more than 80,000 residents, and one high school campus was no longer enough to meet the city's needs.
 West High School opened in 1960 to accommodate students from the fast-growing west and northwest parts of the city, plus the surrounding rural areas of which the Davenport School District encompassed.
 "Davenport High" then became Davenport Central, and served the central, southern and northeast areas of Davenport.
 The city's third high school – North – opened in a renovated junior high school building in 1985 and served the northwest areas of Davenport.

 Many additions and renovations have been made to the original 1905 high school building.

 Athletics

 The school participates in the Mississippi Athletic Conference, and athletic teams are known as the Blue Devils.
-School colors are red and blue.
+The school colors are red and blue.
 The school fields athletic teams in 21 sports, including: